thiagodp/pubsub/README.md

 # pubsub
-A simple publish-subscribe pattern implementation (in JavaScript).
+A JavaScript _publish-subscribe_ pattern implementation that adds the pattern methods to *your* object.
+Just use the `empower` method passing your object as an argument and it will have `pub`, `sub`, and `unsub` methods.
+Thus you don't need to deal with a global PubSub object, as many libraries do out there.
+Use it just where you need it! ;)

- How to use it:
+ Example on how to use it:
 ```javascript
  var myObj = {}; // your object